Results 2025-26 Serie A Week 38: Friday 22, Saturday 23, and Sunday 24 May 2026

 Italian Soccer Serie A

-Here are the latest results for Serie A Week 21 of the 2025-26 season.
-The matches are scheduled for Friday 16, Saturday 17, Sunday 18, and Monday, January 19, 2026.
+Here are the latest results for Serie A Week 38 of the 2025-26 season.
+The matches are scheduled for Friday, 21, Saturday, 22, and Sunday, 23 May 2026.
 The latest updates feature live standings, team lineups, and match statistics, including goals, yellow cards, red cards, penalties, and additional information.
+This is the end of the SEASON!

 #SerieA #SerieAResults #ItalianSerieAScores #ItalianSerieALiveResults